CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoid/packing.md

  ![](./_sources_packing.md/7.png)

-If you have typed everything, you should have something like this:
+If you have typed everything necessary, you should have something like this:

  ![](./_sources_packing.md/8.png)